-Ruth Set to Perform "A liFe behind bars" at Hollywood Fringe
+Ruth Set to Perform "A liFe behind bars" AT CARNEGIE STAGE IN PITTSBURGH, PA

 Dan has performed throughout New York City at The Courtyard Playhouse, The Hamlet of Bank Street, The West Bank Café (Laurie Beechman), The Duplex and Don’t Tell Mama, where he performed with long-time colleague Tanya Moberly in Fresh Brewed.
 Dan served as core Director for multiple installations of The A-Train Plays at the Sanford Meisner Theatre and as both Director and Performer for the queer comedy troupe Planet Q, with their productions of Yabba Dabba Q and The History of the World Part Q. Original solo shows include White Noise and Once a Catholic at The Duplex, where he also staged a radio Foley-drama entitled Lights Out, based on the work of horror radio master, Arch Oboler.
 Regionally, Dan has starred in productions of Brooklyn Boy, The Mystery of Irma Vep, Laughing Wild and Sex Drugs Rock & Roll.
 Mr. Ruth is a member of Actors Equity and SAG-AFTRA and he holds a BFA from Virginia Commonwealth University.
 Dan is the Artistic Director of Shadowcast Theatre Works in New York City.